Why wait and look for a solution outside your Mumma’s masala box, when you can kill cancer breeding cells with her special dishes.

 Apricots, pears, cherries, strawberries, grapes, peaches, raspberries, papaya, orange, lemon, amla, and apples are fruits packed with cancer fighting agents.

-The use of turmeric, rosemary, cinnamon, Liquorice, saffron, and Ashwagandha too is an added advantage.
+The use of turmeric, rosemary, cinnamon, Licorice, saffron, and Ashwagandha too is an added advantage.
 Green tea too can eliminate cancer cells at the primary stage.

 If your plate contains a balanced score of nutrients all you need to do is get a little sunshine and enhance your vitamin D.